rahul-dethe/running_instructions/Guide to run on NSM HPC systems.md

 You can also run the application using the job submission script.

-- Create a directory and navigate into it (if already have one, navigate into it)
+- Create a directory and create the input and bond Order files and navigate into it (if already have, navigate into it)

 - Create a file _job.sh_ with the following content:
 This is a script used to submit a job to a computing cluster.
 It automates the job setup, runs your application, and handles input/output.